A whipworm infection is brought about by the Trichuris trichiura parasite which affects the large intestine.

 The commonly used and effective approach in managing a whipworm infection involves antiparasitic medications such as mebendazole and albendazole.
 These drugs work by eliminating any whipworms and its eggs in the body.

-The medication must be taken for 1-3 days.
+Overall, the medication must be taken for 1-3 days.
 Luckily, its side effects are minimal.
 Once the symptoms settle, the doctor might perform another stool exam to ensure that the infection has been cleared.

 What is the outlook?

-In most cases, the treatment for whipworm infection can ensure full recovery.
+Generally, in most cases, the treatment for whipworm infection can ensure full recovery.
 If left untreated, the infection can become severe and result to the development of complications such as:

 - Infections in the appendix and colon